-We recognize revenue from sales of consumer products under the terms of the customer agreement upon transfer of title and risk of loss to the customer, provided the price is fixed or determinable, collection is determined to be reasonably assured and no significant obligations remain.
-Sales to resellers are typically subject to agreements allowing for limited rights of return for defective products only, rebates and price protection.
-We have typically not taken product returns except for defective products.
-Accordingly, we reduce revenue for our estimates of liabilities for these rights at the time the related sale is recorded.
-We establish a provision for sales returns for product sold by resellers directly based on historical return experience and other relevant data.
+We recognize revenue from sales of consumer products under the terms of the customer agreement upon transfer of title and risk of loss to the customer, which is typically upon the delivery of the product, provided the price is fixed or determinable, collection is determined to be reasonably assured and no significant obligations remain.
+Sales to domestic resellers are typically subject to agreements allowing for limited rights of return for defective products only, rebates and price protection.
+Accordingly, we reduce revenue for our estimates of liabilities for these rights of return at the time the related sale is recorded.
+We establish a provision for sales returns for products sold by domestic resellers directly based on historical return experience and other relevant data.
 Our international distributor agreements do not currently allow for product returns and, as a result, no reserve for returns is established for this group of customers.
-We have aggregated and analyzed historical returns is recorded as a reduction of revenue at the time that the related revenue is recorded.
-If actual returns from resellers of uniter significantly from our estimates, such differences could have a material impact on our results of operations for the period in which the actual returns become known.
-Our returns reserve is calculated as a percentage of gross consumer product returns adjusted periodically based upon historical rates of returns.
+We have aggregated and analyzed historical returns from domestic resellers and end users which form the basis of our estimate of future sales returns by resellers or end users.
+When a right of return exists, the provision for these estimated returns is recorded as a reduction of revenue at the time that the related revenue is recorded.
+If actual returns from retailers differ significantly from our estimates, such differences could have a material impact on our results of operations for the period in which the actual returns become known.
+Our returns reserve is calculated as a percentage of gross consumer product revenue.
+A small increase or decrease in our actual experience of returns could have a material impact on our quarterly and annual results of operations.
+The estimates for returns are adjusted periodically based upon historical rates of returns.
 The estimates and reserve for rebates and price protection are based on specific programs, expected usage and historical experience.
 Actual results could differ from these estimates.
-If future trends or our ability to estimate were to change significantly from those experience di na the past, incremental reductions or increases to revenue may result based on this new experience.
+If future trends or our ability to estimate were to change significantly from those experienced in the past, incremental reductions or increases to revenue may result based on this new experience.